-As can be discerned from Figure 3.4.1, commercial participants based in Port Orange, Florida collectively account for the greatest proportion of community-specific golden tilefish landings during 2020 and throughout the time-series.
+As can be discerned from Figure 3.4.1, commercial participants based in Port Orange, Florida collectively account for the greatest proportion of community-specific commercial golden tilefish landings during 2020 and throughout the time-series.
 Fishery participants resident in or otherwise affiliated with the towns Titusville, Cocoa Beach, and Fort Pierce in Florida, and Little River in South Carolina also account for large proportions of landings during the period of interest.

 Of note, captains and crew operating from Little River travel many scores of ocean miles to reach suitable tilefish grounds.
 Figure 3.4.2 depicts the ex-vessel value of landings by participants in each community for the time-period of interest, with figures closely approximating the distribution of landings in the region.
+Actual y-axis percentages are not depicted given confidentiality concerns in certain communities.

 Figure 3.4.1.
-Distribution of regional landings among the top South Atlantic commercial golden tilefish landings communities: 2016 through 2020.
-Source: SEFSC, Community ALS File.
+Distribution of regional landings among the top South Atlantic commercial golden tilefish landings communities: 2016-2020.
+Source: SEFSC, Community ALS File, May 2022

 Figure 3.4.2 Distribution of regional landings value among the top South Atlantic commercial golden tilefish longline landings communities: 2016 through 2020.
-Source: SEFSC, Community ALS File.
+Source: SEFSC, Community ALS File, May 2022.